Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Single Trajectory Model

 where for all ${i \in \{1,\ldots,m\},\ j \in \{1,\ldots,n\}}$,

-After measuring the DTW distances between the radar vector trajectory and each of the radar vector procedures, we label the trajectory as the procedure with the shortest DTW distance from it.
+After measuring the DTW distances between the radar vector trajectory and each of the radar vector procedures, we label the trajectory as the procedure to which it is closest, as measured by DTW distance.

 Now with the two sets of aircraft trajectory-procedure pairs, one for each flight stage, we would like to train a GMM that takes as input the sequence of deviations between aircraft positions and the procedure points.
 One challenge for training a GMM is that all the input vectors are required to be of the same length.
-To deal with the issue of varying lengths of trajectories, we separately interpolate each dimension in an aircraft trajectory as a polynomial function of time, and then re-sample a fixed number of points.
+To deal with the issue of varying lengths of trajectories, we separately interpolate each dimension in an aircraft trajectory as a polynomial function of time and then re-sample a fixed number of points.
 We also generate the procedural trajectories by interpolating the waypoints of the procedures and re-sampling the same number of points.
-To integrate time into the spatial procedural trajectories of IAPs, we extract aircraft trajectories that pass really close to all the waypoints and take their mean.
+To integrate time into the spatial procedural trajectories of IAPs, we extract aircraft trajectories that pass very close to all the waypoints and take their mean.
+This allows us to estimate how a trajectory projected on a nominal path would proceed over time.
 The radar vector procedures already involve temporal factors because the procedures are defined as the nominal paths extracted from aircraft trajectories.

-For the interpolation, we use the piecewise cubic Hermite interpolation method.
-This method fits a cubic polynomial for each piece of the given function and imposes the continuity of the first derivative.
-It preserves monotonicity and avoids oscillation on the intervals where the data is monotonic.
-This property makes the piecewise cubic Hermite interpolation method appropriate for interpolating trajectory data, especially the procedural trajectories, which should not oscillate between the sample points.
+As done in prior work \cite{kochenderfer2010airspace}, we use the piecewise cubic Hermite interpolation method.
+We select this method because it has a number of desirable characteristics.
+First, it ensures that the interpolated function is continuous by fitting a cubic polynomial for each piece of the function and requiring first derivative continuity between pieces.
+Second, it preserves derivative information such as monotonicity; i.e., where the data is monotonic, the interpolated function will be monotonic.
+Finally, due to its use of low-degree polynomials, it generally avoids oscillation (Runge's phenomenon) that can be common in interpolation methods using high-degree polynomials.
+As a result of these properties, it is suitable for interpolating trajectory data and in particular procedural trajectories that should not oscillate between sample points.

 Finally, we have two sets of training input vectors.
 An individual input ${\tau \in \mathbb{R}^{3T+2}}$ is defined as

 where $t$ and $d$ are the transit time and the total distance of the trajectory, $[x_{1:T}, y_{1:T}, z_{1:T}]$ are the ENU coordinates of the aircraft trajectory at each timestep from 1 to $T$, and $[x_{1:T}^p, y_{1:T}^p, z_{1:T}^p]$ are the ENU coordinates of the corresponding procedural trajectory.
 We keep the transit time and total distance information of each trajectory so that we can later generate synthetic trajectories with reasonable airspeed.